John R. Phillips

 In recognition of Mr. Phillips' work with Congress to revitalize the False Claims Act and his success with qui tam lawsuits , the nonprofit group, Taxpayers Against Fraud, awarded him its first Lifetime Achievement Award.
 The American Civil Liberties Union of Southern California also presented him with a Lifetime Achievement Award "for his remarkable work rooting out corporate corruption and his landmark agreements on behalf of the poor and the powerless."

 Mr. Phillips has a long history of involvement in public interest law.
-He graduated in 1969 from the University of California School of Law (Boalt Hall), where he was an editor of the California Law Review .
-He then joined the Los Angles law firm of O'Melveny & Meyers as an associate.
+He graduated in 1969 from the University of California School of Law (Boalt Hall), where he was an editor of the California Law Review.
+He then joined the Los Angeles law firm of O'Melveny & Meyers as an associate.

 Mr. Phillips is the founder of Taxpayers Against Fraud (TAF), a nonprofit, public interest organization that promotes the use of the False Claims Act and its qui tam provisions to fight fraud against the government.
-He currently serves on TAF's board of directors.
+He served on TAF's board of directors from its founding to 2013.

 Areas of Practice